CTF-FlagFrenzy/challenges/behind-the-pixels/writeup/writeup.md

 # CTF Steganography-Challenge | Behind the Pixels Writeup: Easy Level
 ## Challenge Overview
-In this challenge, we were tasked to find the flag within a picture.
+In this challenge, you were tasked to find the flag within a picture.
 Use basic forensic tools to find your way to the flag.
 ## Steps to Solve
 1. **Set up your environment**
     - To begin, ensure you have access to a Linux environment (like Kali Linux) or a system where ExifTool is installed.
 ExifTool is a widely used utility for reading and editing metadata within image files, making it ideal for identifying hidden information.